aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

    | \ :blue:`[~user/castings_project]` \ > \ :green:`python visualize_results.py` \

-A ``inspection_results.png`` would be created, as shown below.
+An ``inspection_results.png`` would be created, as shown below.
 The top row of castings are clearly defective, as they have rough, uneven edges, while the bottom row of castings look normal.
 Therefore, the prediction results are accurate for this batch of inspected castings.
 The quality inspector can provide feedback to the manufacturing team to further investigate the defective